thorinii/ast-editor-experiments/README.md

   * Keyboard command processing
 * ' ' on an expression to call it as a function
 * '.' on an expression to call a function with it

-* Use require.js modules to construct the editor
-  * Use an anonymous require in the HTML to instantiate everything
-  * defines for everything else
-* Nope, use webpack
-* Try require.js first.
-It works on dead servers.
-Webpack is compatible with it.
-* Eventually we’ll need a Node.js backing so Webpack can come alive then

-* Wrap in modules
-* Don’t use the AST function to render
-  * Quicker development with just JS.
-And most of the rest of the editor is JS
-  * We don’t have a way to save yet
-  * Rewrite PP.toHtml function to take a cursor
-    * Use React functional components
-    * Use keyed let/binary/pattern/etc things
-  * Instead develop against an AST that makes a value (and render the value)
-* Add support for multiple top-levels
-* Collect all documentation in a document like the README
-* Use Object.freeze when we get to immutability